 Ifpi strives to offer rights holders an opportunity to take advantage of international royalties collection at the lowest possible cost.
 Neither Ifpi nor GMR charges fixed fees for collection.
 However, a variable administration fee is applied, which for 2022 is 12.5% of the collected amount in SEK.
 This administration fee only covers actual costs and does not create any profit for Ifpi.

 - Can I join this service if I have already signed an agreement with another party to collect international master royalties?

 In such case, you cannot take part in Ifpi’s new service for international royalties collection.
 Our new routines are conditional upon that you give the assignment exclusively to Ifpi for collection worldwide and that your recordings are claimed with Ifpi with the, from time to time, applicable metadata requirements (including ISRC).

 - When will payments be made and with what periodicity?

 Ifpi will pay out international royalties remuneration once every quarter.
-The first payment will take place during the second half of 2021.
-In order to increase the quality of payments and reduce the risk of adjustments, a post-collection holdback period will be applied.
+The first payment will take place during the first half of 2022.
+In order to increase the quality of payments and reduce the risk of adjustments, a post-collection holdback period is applied.

-- In which foreign countries will Ifpi collect master royalties?
+- In which foreign countries/territories does Ifpi collect master royalties?